PokemonGoMap/RocketMap/docs/extras/captchas.md

 - **Remaining captchas**: displays the number of accounts waiting for captcha token.

-**Note**: When you solve a captcha you won't immediately see a change in "Remaining captchas" because the uncaptcha process can take a couple of minutes to complete.
+When you solve a captcha you won't immediately see a change in "Remaining captchas" because the uncaptcha process can take a couple of minutes to complete.

 - **Failed accounts**: total count of disabled accounts (can include captcha'd accounts if `--captcha-solving` is not enabled)